ZealanL/RocketSim/README.md

 ## Issues & PRs
 Feel free to make issues and pull requests if you encounter any issues!

-You can also contact me on Discord if you have questions: `Zealan#5987`
+You can also contact me on Discord if you have questions, my username is `zealanl`.

 ## Legal Notice
 RocketSim was written to replicate Rocket League's game logic, but does not actually contain any code from the game.